tpresley/sygnal/README.md

 }
 ```

-> NOTE: State Lenses give you maximum flexibility to handle how state flows from parent to child components, but are rarely actually needed.
+> NOTE: State Lenses give you maximum flexibility to handle how state flows from parent to child components, but are rarely actually needed,
-> If you find yourself reaching to State Lenses often, there's probably an easier way to do what you want using normal Sygnal features
+> and can be difficult to debug.
+If you find yourself reaching to State Lenses often, there's probably an easier way to do what you want
+> using normal Sygnal features